briansiaw5/Time_Series_Regression_Analysis/README.md

 ## Dataset

-The dataset used for this analysis is [describe the dataset, including the source if applicable].
-It includes [briefly describe the features and target variable, e.g., time-related features, numerical variables, etc.].
+The datasets used for this analysis  are all in .csv format and were obtained from 3 sources: a database, OneDrive and a GitHub repository.
+It includes train.csv, training data,test.csv
+The datasets include:
+- train.csv
+- training data
+- test.csv
+- transaction.csv
+- sample_submission.csv
+- stores.csv
+- oil.csv
+- holidays_events.csv

 ## Methodology